ESinclair81/Make-A-Read-Me/README.md

 ## License
-    This project is licensed under the  license.
+    This project is licensed under the MIT,APACHE 2.0,GPL 3.0,BSD 3 license.

 ## Contributing

-Hopefully you like using it

 ## Tests